 - If you don’t want to use sake: I know some people might not want to use alcohol in your cooking, in that case, you can omit sake.

 Yes, that’s right.
-We wash already cooked rice under cold running water when you make zosui!
-And yes, I found it surprising too, but there is a reason behind it.
+We wash already-cooked rice under cold running water when you make zosui!
+And yes, I found it surprising, too, but there is a reason behind it.

 If you prefer a sticky texture, you can use it as it is, but if you want it smooth (I personally do), you can rinse it quickly with water to wash off the sliminess on the surface.

-Put the cooked rice in a bowl with water and swish it gently around with your hands so as not to crush the rice, then drain the water using a colander or sieve.
-This process rinses off the starch and prevents the entire dish becoming too sticky and thick.
+Put the cooked rice in a bowl with water and swish it gently with your hands so as not to crush the rice, then drain the water using a colander or sieve.
+This process rinses off the starch and prevents the entire dish from becoming too sticky and thick.

 If the eggs are cooked for a long time over a strong heat, they might become tough and rubbery.